MicrosoftDocs/powerapps-docs/powerapps-docs/user/notifications.md

   > ![Sample notifications in your app.](media/notifications-bell.png)

 - To dismiss and delete a notification, select the close **X** button on a notification.
 Or, select **Dismiss all** to dismiss and delete all notifications.
-Your system administrator can set when notification expire by default they will expire in 14 days.
+By default, notifications expire in 14 days but you system administrator can modify the expiration setting.

   > [!div class="mx-imgBorder"]
   > ![Select the close button to dismiss a notifications or select Dismiss all.](media/notifications-dismiss.png)